-The recoverable amount is determined as value in use.
-The calculation of the fair values of each subsidiary is based on the current and estimated future after-tax profitability.
+The recoverable amount was estimated based on the present value of the future cash flows expected to be derived from the CGU (value in use).
+The calculation is based on the current and estimated future after-tax profitability.
 The management has projected cash flows for the period of the five years based on the approved financial forecasts.
 The growth rate in terminal period for the calculation of the terminal value is estimated to be 4%.
-Discount after-tax rate applied to the cash flow projections is 13.7%.
+Discount after-tax rate applied to the cash flow projections is 14.8%.
 The values assigned to the key assumptions represent management's assessment of future trends and have been based on historical data from both external and internal sources.